section-engineering-education/engineering-education/articles/telegram-bot/index.md

 status: publish
 published: true
 slug: telegram-bot
-title:  Python-Build a Reddit Autoposter Telegram Bot
+title:  Building a Reddit Autoposter Telegram Bot with Python
-description: How to create a Telegram bot - an approach of creating a Python autoposter Telegram Bot that autoposts from a subreddit.
+description: How to use Python to create a Telegram Bot that autoposts from a subreddit.
 author: saiharsha-balasubramaniam
-date: 2020-07-06T00:00:00-12:00
+date: 2020-07-28T00:00:00-07:00
 topics: [languages]
 excerpt_separator: <!--more-->
 images: